alwinb/html-parser/README.md

 - an 'openFor' property that specifies per start-tag-name the elements that should be inserted; this is behaviour 1. above.
 - a 'closeFor' property, which encodes the set of potential start-tags' names that would trigger behaviour 2. above (i.e. inserting an implicit ent-tag before it).
 - A 'contents' property that encodes start-tags to be ignored (via its complement).
 This is behaviour 3. above.
 - An optional 'foster' property.
 This is only used with table elements, and it stores a copy of the stack (excluding the table element itself) that is used for foster parenting.
 This is behaviour 4 above.

 ### A schema, using element categories

 Rather than pointing out the behaviours mentioned above for each combination of tag-names in code, I am working on a declarative system, a kind of schema.
 This 'schema' determines which of the above rules are to be applied in the case of mismatched and misplaced tags.

 The schema is specified using subsets of the set of all elements.
-(I call them element-categories).
 Each of these subsets is either a finite set, or it has a finite complement.
 I am using integer bitfields as identifiers for these subsets.
-This allows _very fast_ computations with element categories.
+This allows very fast computations on sets of elements.

 I precompute a single dictionary that maps tag-names to such an integer, thus representing the union of the categories to which the tag belongs.

 ### Forthcoming...

 So far that's it.
 I will write more of it down later.

-API
----

-* Parser
-* TreeBuilder
-* Tokeniser

 Remaining work
 --------------

-The progress so far is very good, but a few issues remain.

 * Lexer:
   - Doctype and CDATA tags are as of yet lexed as bogus comments.